A beautiful happy woman from Santiago Atitlán., Guatemala

 The LPA Literacy Partner Grant $6,443

-The Literacy Program of the Puerta Abierta School in Santiago Atitlán, Sololá, Guatemala reaches children, youth, grandparents, and families through multi-faceted projects.
+The Literacy Program of the Puerta Abierta School in Santiago Atitlán, Sololá, Guatemala, reaches children, youth, grandparents, and families through multi-faceted projects.
 The Open Books Program, Reading Circles, Mobile Library, and Teacher Training Programs connect the topic of literacy with communities while exploring diverse themes that foster leadership, critical thinking, empathy, inclusion.

 The Puerta Abierta has had great importance in my life.
 It has contributed to my professional development.
 Being a musician, I was able to merge my musical talent with reading.
 One of the parts I like the most about my job is being able to combine music with storytelling for the students.